 Federal transit programs claim to reward innovation.
 In practice, they reward projects that look innovative.

-Over time, federal funding criteria have come to equate visible transformation with service improvement.
-Distinct vehicles, signature stations, and branded corridors signal progress.
+Over time, federal funding criteria often equate visible transformation with service improvement.
+Distinct vehicles, signature stations and branded corridors signal progress.
 They photograph well.
 They fit neatly into capital funding categories.
 They allow agencies to demonstrate that something new has been built.

 But visible transformation is not the same thing as functional improvement.
 It’s not the same thing as meeting real transportation needs.

 Albuquerque’s ART (Albuquerque Rapid Transit) project illustrates how this dynamic plays out.
 The initial federally funded design emphasized distinct branding and specialized infrastructure, the markers of innovation recognized by federal programs.
-Yet those same requirements constrained the system’s flexibility and limited its usefulness to riders.
+Yet in practice, those priorities can pull systems away from flexibility, leading to designs that don’t fully capitalize on what transit does best.

 This is not about Bus Rapid Transit (BRT) failing.
 It is about how federal funding defines innovation, and how that definition undermines the very mobility goals transit systems are meant to serve.